MDIL-SNU/SPINNER/README.md

   make install-python
 ```

 Here, XXX is the name of the make file (Makefile.XXX in src/MAKE directory).
 Note that LAMMPS have to be installed with serial version (not mpi version).
-The optimization is recommended for your system but default serial option is also possible.
+The optimization is recommended for your system but default serial option is likely to be sufficient.

 ## Usage
 To use SPINNER, 1 file (XXX.yaml) and 2 directories (input directory and src) are required.